wp-plugins/flyzoo/readme.txt

 Meet your visitors, see where they came from and what page they are on: **Live support chat** has proven itself essential to increase conversions and drive sales.

-All the most important insights are available at a glance:
+The most important insights are available at a glance:

 * Current visited page and page views
 * Keywords and Campaign data (utm source, campaign, medium, search terms...)